As large as it gets: Learning infinitely large Filters via Neural Implicit Functions in the Fourier Domain: Performance Evaluation

-We report the numbers our NIFF CNNs could achieve on ImageNet-100 in Table \ref{tab:app:imagenet100}.
+\textbf{ImageNet-100} We report the accuracy our NIFF CNNs could achieve on ImageNet-100 and the number of learnable parameters in Table \ref{tab:imagenet100}.
 The trend is similar to ImageNet-1k, the larger models benefit from NIFF while the lightweight models do not so much.
+In addition to the models considered in the main paper, we additionally evaluated MobileNet-v3 \cite{howard2019searching}.
+We observe that both the baseline model and the NIFF version have comparably low accuracy.
+For MobileNets, the training pipeline is usually highly optimized for best performance.
+The data augmentation scheme from \cite{liu2022convnet}, that we employ for all trainings to achieve comparable results, does not seem to have a beneficial effect here, neither on ImageNet-1k (for \cite{sandler2018mobilenetv2}, \autoref{tab:imagenet}) nor on ImageNet-100 (for \cite{sandler2018mobilenetv2,howard2019searching}, \autoref{tab:imagenet100}).

-Additionally, we report two different versions of our NIFF.
-One including ReLU activation and one including SiLU activation.
+\textbf{CIFAR-10} Although NIFF CNNs can perform on par with the respective baseline on high-resolution datasets, their performance is limited on low-resolution dataset.
+Table \ref{tab:cifar10} shows the results on CIFAR-10 with different architectures.
+Unfortunately, our NIFF CNNs lose around 1 to 3 \% points compared to the baseline models.
+This can be addressed to our previous observation: The networks trained on CIFAR-10 do only use a small amount of the potential kernel size NIFF provides being as big as the kernels of the baseline model ($3 \times 3$).